 Electronic cymbals don’t need all these things.
 The absence of mics means you can remove sound bleeds or partial feedback from the instruments.

 It becomes very easy for those who work in houses of worship to control the volume of electronic cymbals.
 You can easily bring it down when needed, or take it higher when necessary.
+Check here the Best Drum Pad Worship article of the year!

 This is not easy with traditional cymbals.
 You will need to invest in other products to help you control the sound, which will not come out in full potential anyway.